addiscent/iplog-to-sql-table/README.md

     The next seven fields are those enumerated above, parsed from the IP log file.

-    The next field, "ThisHost", is the domain or IP address of the host, (specified on the command line), for which the IP log file was created.
+    The next field, "Host", is the domain or IP address of the host, (specified on the command line), for which the IP log file was created.

     Lastly, the current time, "InsertionTime", is created on-the fly for